meilisearch/meilisearch-js/README.md

 ## 💡 Learn More

-The following sections may interest you:
+The following sections in our main documentation website may interest you:

 - **Manipulate documents**: see the [API references](https://docs.meilisearch.com/reference/api/documents.html) or read more about [documents](https://docs.meilisearch.com/learn/core_concepts/documents.html).
 - **Search**: see the [API references](https://docs.meilisearch.com/reference/api/search.html) or follow our guide on [search parameters](https://docs.meilisearch.com/reference/features/search_parameters.html).